The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 -rwxr-xr-x 1 root root 23360 2007-10-31 11:52 /bin/cat

-Example: (Please log in with a regular user account to test)
+Example: (Please test with a regular account)

-$ cp /bin/cat ~/ ←copy "/bin/ls" to home directory
+$ cp /bin/cat ~/ ←Copy `/bin/ls` to the home directory

 -rwxr-xr-x 1 root root 23360 2007-10-31 11:52 /bin/cat

--rwxr-xr-x 1 aaa aaa 23360 2011-10-10 10:10 ./cat ←Did you notice that the copied file, the owner and the group have changed to the operator all
+-rwxr-xr-x 1 aaa aaa 23360 2011-10-10 10:10 ./cat ←Notice how the owner and group of the copied file changed to that of the operator

 ^ back on top ^